Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 Before first use

-After longer rides
+After longer trips

 If the leather starts to feel dry